heretoshleigh/heretoshleigh/README.md

   </a> -->
 </p>

 I'm a Denver-based software engineer with more than a decade of technical, organizational development, and leadership experience.
-I'm looking for my next full-time role, and accepting new freelance clients in the meantime.

 Check out my [portfolio](https://ashleighcodes.com) and [LinkedIn profile](https://www.linkedin.com/in/ashleighhalverstadt/) for more information.